logoBack to App page

 Template field added to the Request Type

-The Template field can be added to Request Type and be selected by customers on the Customer Portal.
-The undoubted advantage of this solution is a quick request creation and ability to adjust the template to customer’s problem.
+The Issue Template field can be added to Request Type and be selected by customers on the Customer Portal.
+The advantage of this solution is a quick request creation and ability to adjust the template to customer’s problem.
 However, it can be problematic for both Agents and Customers.

 Hidden Template field with default template

-It means that Customers won’t have a chance to choose a template, but as soon as they create a Request on the Customer Portal, one of them will be applied.
+It means that customers won’t have a chance to choose a template, but as soon as they create a Request on the Customer Portal, one of them will be applied.

 Apply template post function